Progressive discipline

 Progressive discipline is a system of discipline where the penalties increase upon repeat occurrences.

 This term is often used in an employment or human resources context where rather than terminating employees for first or minor infractions, there is a system of escalating responses intended to correct the negative behavior rather than to punish the employee.

 In an employment context, the concept of just cause is usually at the root of progressive discipline practices.
 Just cause is a principle in collective bargaining contracts that forces employers to prove their grievances against employees.

 History

 Progressive discipline evolved out of labor disputes and collective bargaining practices.
 Prior to the widespread implementation of 'Just Cause' clauses in union contracts, it was not uncommon to see onerous hidden requirements of employment for workers.
 Among the most famous is Ford's insistence on investigating the personal lives of his employees and issuing terminations for those whose personal life he deemed unseemly.

 Process

-The typical stages of progressive discipline in a workplace are: